Inferred Hubble Parameter from Gravitational Waves in a Perturbative Bianchi I Background: Luminosity Distance

+and $\theta$ and $\phi$ denote angular dependence. $\theta$ is the angle between the source and the $z$ axis, such that a source directly along $+z$ has $\theta=0$ and along $-z$ has $\theta=\pi$. $\phi$ is the azimuthal angle of the source, ranging from $0$ to $2\pi$ such that a source in the $x$ direction has $\phi=0$.
+In the next section we will choose a coordinate system to define these axes on the sky. \\ Now we can express Eqs. (\ref{hplusPBI}) and (\ref{htimesPBI}) as

-according to Eqs. (\ref{hplusFLRW}) and (\ref{htimesFLRW}), which in turn would bias the inference of the Hubble parameter.
+Thus, if one assumes an FLRW background when fitting a gravitational wave, and if our universe is more accurately described with a PBI background, the inference to the fitted luminosity distance would be off by a factor of $\xi$ according to Eqs. (\ref{hplusFLRW}) and (\ref{htimesFLRW}), which in turn would bias the inference of the Hubble parameter.
 This difference in the waveform would manifest as a difference in the size of the envelope surrounding the oscillatory wave (see Fig. 1).